Investigations hub Nutrition notice / 504 Ontario vs provinces News desk The Case Evidence Method

 CSC Commissioner 2018–present · SIU rollout, panel resignation, continuing food-budget freeze

-Methodology: 16 actors (4 CSC Commissioners, 7 Public Safety Ministers, 2 OCI Correctional Investigators, 3 major food contractors) encoded as 4-qubit indices 0–15.
-Oracle marks indices where executive tenure overlaps ≥ 4.0 weighted canonical failure events.
-OCI investigators are oversight (not executive) and excluded from the decision-maker mark; contractors are external (not executive) and excluded.
-Grover simulation: tenet5.cudaq.simulate via NATS, numpy statevector backend, 2,048 shots, 2 Grover iterations (optimal for N=16, M=3).
-Ranking Merkle-anchored in data/corrections_grover_decisionmakers.json.
+Methodology: 16 actors (4 CSC Commissioners, 7 Public Safety Ministers, 2 OCI Correctional Investigators, 3 major food contractors) were assessed by how closely each one's executive tenure overlapped the weighted canonical failure events (≥ 4.0 threshold).
+OCI investigators are oversight (not executive) and excluded from the decision-maker ranking; contractors are external (not executive) and excluded.
+Only ministers and commissioners with direct executive authority over the conditions documented above remain in the ranking.

 06 The Mandela Rules — The UN Civilian Floor